roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>union</b>(self, solid)</code>
 Union this solid with another Solid object.
+The openCASCADE BOPAlgo\_MakerVolume function is used to perform the union.
 **solid** the Solid object to merge with
 **returns** a new Solid object

 <code>Solid.<b>intersection</b>(self, solid)</code>
-Intersect this solid with another Solid object.
+Intersect this solid with the given Solid object.
 **solid** the Solid object to intersect with
 **returns** a new Solid object

 <code>Solid.<b>difference</b>(self, solid)</code>
-Cut another solid from this Solid object.
+Cut the given Solid object from this solid.
 **solid** the Solid object to cut with
 **returns** a new Solid object

+<code>Solid.<b>fuse</b>(self, solid)</code>
+Fuse this solid with the given Solid object.
+The openCASCADE BRepAlgoAPI\_Fuse function is used to perform the fusion.
+**solid** the Solid object to merge with
+**returns** a new Solid object

+<code>Solid.<b>compound</b>(self, solid)</code>
+Create a compound shape with this solid and the given Solid object.
+The method creates a openCASCADE TopoDS\_Compound shape from the shapes.
+**solid** the Solid object to create a compound shape with
+**returns** a new Solid object with the TopoDS\_Compound shape

 <code>Solid.<b>mirror</b>(self, v)</code>
 Mirror this solid about the given axis.